How to become a pilot is one of the most important questions nowadays, as the aviation industry is having a shortage of pilots.

 - CPL – Commercial Pilot License

 Let’s see step by step what to do and where to start from.

 What qualifications do you need to become a pilot?

 You will need at least 5 GCSE’s from A to C that include Math, English and Physics.
 In the US major airlines require also a Bachelor’s Degree in any field, not just aviation (even if a degree in aviation management is suggested).
 For minor airlines, this is not required.

 Start by getting your class 1 medical certificate.
 The type of medical certificate varies according to where you live.
 In the US, for example, you will get, together with the medical certificate, also the student pilot certificate.

 US, Europe, Australia, Asia… laws are a bit different on this topic in each country, so I won’t go into details, but once you contact the flight school you chose, you will get all the information needed for your medical certificate.

 Don’t worry about vision limitations.
 You can fly with glasses or contact lenses just as long as you have 20/20 vision.
 Learn more about what to expect by your class 1 medical.

 How much does it cost to become a pilot?

-You get the money with bank loans or get it from your parents, but at the risk of exposing a family member to the risk of losing the money.
+You can get the money with bank loans or get it from your parents but at the chance of exposing a family member to the risk of losing the money.
 For more details check our guide on How much does it cost to become a pilot.